Render-AI/voicefixer2/README.md

 ## Note

-Maintenance of VoiceFixer 2 is sponsored by [NeuralVox](https://github.com/NeuralVox).
+Maintenance of VoiceFixer 2 is powered by [NeuralVox](https://github.com/NeuralVox).